-To the Western visitor, Tokyo is completely foreign and exotic yet it’s also safe, comfortable and easy to navigate – the perfect city-break destination.
-Tokyo is the city of your anime dreams: neon signs, skyscrapers, cat cafés, bullet trains and salarymen dozing on the metro.
-It’s also a city steeped in tradition: temples, ancient shrines and verdant parks appear where you least expect them.
-If the swarm of humanity surging across the Shibuya Crossing becomes too much, remember you’re never far from an oasis of calm.
+To the Western visitor, Japan is completely foreign and exotic yet it’s also safe, comfortable and easy to navigate – the perfect city-break destination.
+If the swarm of humanity surging across the Shibuya Crossing in Tokyo becomes too much, remember you’re never far from an oasis of calm.
 Winding residential streets with wooden houses, clothes drying on the balconies and friendly cats are just a turned corner from busy main roads.
 Fit, elderly Japanese locals cycle to quaint traditional shops and the best noodles of your life are served without fanfare in tiny ramen joints.
-Here’s how to prepare for your trip to Tokyo.
+Here’s how to prepare for your trip.

 Qantas flies directly to Tokyo; the flight takes about 10 hours from the east coast.
 From Perth, add another four hours to the journey.